IVF Process Timeline: Your Step-by-Step Guide

 To insert the embryos into your uterus, your doctor will insert a thin, flexible catheter up through your vagina, through the cervix, and into your uterus.

-That’s the IVF process!
+And that’s it, the full IVF process!

 On what day of your cycle does IVF start?